 The same enablement principle applies to a product containing the invention being offered for sale.
 In other words, an offer for sale may constitute a prior disclosure if it enables the invention to be known without inventive skill or undue burden.
 As a result, a disclosure that enables the invention may trigger the start of the one-year grace period.

-It is important to note that the Canadian enablement principle is different from the United States.
-Under the amended U.S. Leahy-Smith America Invents Act, public uses and offers for sale of the invention outside the United States will not trigger the start of the one-year grace period in the United States.
+It is important to note that the Canadian enablement principle is different from that applied in the United States.
+Public uses and offers for sale of the invention will trigger the start of the one-year grace period in the United States.
 Furthermore, the one-year grace period is calculated from the priority date of the patent application in the United States, rather than the filing date.

 3. Usefulness or Utility

 An invention must be useful to be patentable.
 This means that the invention must work or be advantageous for its designated purpose.
 Accordingly, a lack of utility exists if the invention will not work, operate, or do what it promises.

 Additionally, the invention is only required to be directed to a practical use, which must be controllable and reproducible.
 It is not necessary to demonstrate commercial success to meet the utility requirement.
 Consequently, a process that is built to be better/cheaper or an invention that provides benefits to the public may also be considered useful.

 Demonstrated Utility and Sound Prediction